How To Sell Inherited Model Railway Trains & Inherited Train Collections

 - Considerations: The smaller the collection, the easier it may be to find a collector wanting to buy.
 Don't just sell to anyone and take the right steps and pre-cautions before handing over goods / money.

 - How to find collectors: We found this difficult at first, but once we sang 'Model Railways' through the streets we attracted the odd enthusiasts like a magnet.
 This is really about knowing the right people, so may require some networking and socialising.
 Talk to model shop owners who'll know their customers, visit a train fair and speak to the organisers or people buying, track down some model railway community groups and clubs and ask if you can visit on a club night.

 13. Last but not least: Build Your Own Online Shop!

 Finally, all else fails, do what we did!

 It was our decision to sell our late fathers inherited model railway collection through our own online shop, which we built and marketed ourselves.
 Fortunately, one of us was a web developer by day and understood Internet based marketing.
 We launched this site in 2016 and has grown steadily since.

-The Deal: If using PayPal to process your payments its £0.20p per transaction and 3.4% of the total value.
+- The deal: If using PayPal to process your payments its £0.20p per transaction and 3.4% of the total value (stc).
 Cost of setting up a website and purchase of domain & hosting.

 We hope you found this article useful and informative.
 If you have any feedback or suggestions of other places to sell, or people, shops, auction houses etc that are worth a mention please let us know.
 We based this article on our own experience of inheriting a large model railway collection and going through the motions of figuring out where and how we could sell it.
 We explored each of the options above and have provided our own accounts from that experience.
 We encourage you to make your own opinions and decisions based on your own experience and understandings.